brianhouse/ART492/contract.md

 ## 2. Curatorial Review

 During the week of **February 21th—25th** there will be a curatorial review of the work you would like to have considered for inclusion in the exhibition.
 The curatorial review panel will be made up of your area advisor and the ART 492 faculty.
-Your work should be finished prior to the curatorial review, and you should be prepared to discuss how it will be presented in the gallery.
+Your work should be in its final stages prior to the curatorial review, and you should be prepared to discuss how it will be presented in the gallery.
 Your professor and area advisor will make the final selection of the pieces that will go into the exhibition and the parameters of the presentation based on what you propose.
 At this time, you will need to commit to final dimensions for each of the artworks included in the show.
 Special installation requirements and requests will be noted and you may be asked to work with an installation tech to work out any potential installation issues.

 ## 3. Catalog Materials